Consulting Articles > CaseBasix Consulting Salary Reports > Management Consultant Salary 2025: Complete Compensation Guide by Level

 Here’s what MBA graduates can expect at top consulting firms:

 In addition to these impressive compensation packages, top firms offer perks like relocation assistance and additional stipends for those willing to work in high-demand or remote locations.
 Consultants in cities with higher living costs, such as New York or San Francisco, may see slightly higher compensation packages than their counterparts in other regions.
+A McKinsey MBA hire in New York could reach total compensation near $235,000 in the first year, while a BCG hire in a smaller U.S. office like Dallas might earn closer to $210,000.

 How Do Consulting Salaries Progress by Role and Experience?

-- Entry-Level Consultants: Starting salaries for entry-level consultants range between $100,000 and $120,000.
-Performance bonuses can add up to 30% of this base salary, making the total compensation for first-year consultants a solid $130,000 to $160,000.
-This is a great starting point for fresh graduates eager to make their mark in the consulting world.
+• Entry-Level Consultants: Starting salaries for entry-level consultants range between $100,000 and $120,000.
+Performance bonuses can add up to 30% of this base salary, making total compensation $130,000 to $160,000, highly competitive for new graduates.

 How Do Consulting Salaries Compare Across Top Firms?